 Governance, Policy and Strategic Alignment

 IFN001 is provisioned as a non-faculty unit but models standard unit management and compliance.
-Being a service provided by the Division of Technology, Information and Learning Support (TILS) on behalf of the University, the unit is governed according to the TILS Service Management Framework with QUT Library as the designated Service Owner of IFN001.
-Within this Framework, governance and operation of the unit is designated as follows.
+It is a service provided by the Education Portfolio of the Academic Division on behalf of the University with QUT Library as the designated Service Owner.
+Governance and operation of IFN001 is designated as follows.

 - Service Manager - responsible for strategic and operational governance and planning, including provisioning, service management, risk assessment and overall quality assurance.

-- AIRS Librarian - (equivalent to faculty Unit Coordinator) responsible for unit coordination, including content and curriculum design, data and reporting, administrative procedures and workflows, records management, teaching team coordination and development, assessment design, marking and moderation, and performance metrics and quality assurance.
+- Coordinator, Information Research Skills - (equivalent to faculty Unit Coordinator) responsible for unit coordination, including content and curriculum design, data and reporting, administrative procedures and workflows, records management, teaching team coordination and development, assessment design, marking and moderation, performance metrics and quality assurance.

-- AIRS Library Adviser - responsible for assisting the AIRS Librarian and specifically in data and reporting, administrative procedures and workflows, records management, student queries and service mediation, meetings management, teaching team coordination and development, assessment marking and compliance.
+- AIRS Library Adviser - responsible for assisting the Coordinator, Information Research Skills in data and reporting, administrative procedures and workflows, records management, student queries and service mediation, meetings management, teaching team coordination and development and compliance.

 - Teaching Team - (equivalent to faculty Sessional Teaching Team) responsible for teaching supplementary workshops, assessment marking, and contributing to content and format review and quality improvements.
-The teaching team is comprised of the AIRS Librarian and Liaison Librarians who each undertake a 2 year teaching "appointment" on the team as part of their substantive liaison duties.
-Half of the teaching team refreshes each year to assure continuity of service deliverables and appropriate coaching and mentoring opportunities.
+The teaching team is comprised of the Coordinator, Information Research Skills and Liaison Librarians as part of their substantive duties.

 A number of critical activities assure the continued efficacy of IFN001 including:

-- University unit evaluation strategies (Pulse and Insight surveys):
+- University unit evaluation strategies (Student Voice and Teaching Team Surveys):

 - Risk Assessments: The IFN001 risk assessment has been refined with the assistance and feedback from other service owners to ensure that it is robust, holistic and that identified risks are valid.